Genus plc – Annual report – 30 June 2022

 Determination of fair values – biological assets

-Bovine – we base the fair value of all bulls on the net cash flows we expect to receive from selling their semen, discounted at a current risk-adjusted market-determined pre-tax rate.
+Bovine – we base the fair value of all bulls on the net cash flows we expect to receive from selling their semen, discounted at a current risk-adjusted market-determined rate.
 The significant assumptions determining the fair values are the expected future demand for semen, the estimated biological value and the marketable life of bulls.
 The biological value is the estimated value at the point of production.
-We adjust the fair value of the bovine herd and semen inventory where a third party has a royalty from semen sales from a particular bull.
+We adjust the fair value of the bovine herd and semen inventory where a third party earns a royalty from semen sales from a particular bull.
 Females are valued by reference to market prices and published independent genetic evaluations.
+The net cash flows include any expected impact of the COVID-19 pandemic.

-Non-recognition of porcine multiplier contracts where no contractual interest is retained by the Group
+Non-recognition of porcine multiplier contracts where the Group does not retain a contractual interest

 To manage commercial risk, a very large part of our porcine business model involves selling pigs to farmers (‘multipliers’) who produce piglets on farms we neither manage nor control.
 We have the option, but not the obligation, to buy the offspring at slaughter market value plus a premium.
 Because the offspring have superior genetics, we can then sell them to other farmers at a premium.

-We do not recognise the right to purchase offspring on the balance sheet, as we enter into the contracts and continue to hold them for the purpose of receiving non-financial items (the offspring), in accordance with our expected purchase requirements.
-This means the option is outside the scope of IAS 39.
+We do not recognise the right to purchase offspring on the Group Balance Sheet, as we enter into the contracts and continue to hold them for the purpose of receiving non-financial items (the offspring), in accordance with our expected purchase requirements.
+This means the option is outside the scope of IFRS 9.
 We do not recognise the offspring as biological assets under IAS 41, as we do not own or control them.

-Bovine biological assets include £6.7m (2017: £6.9m) representing the fair value of bulls owned by third parties but managed by the Group, net of expected future payments to such third parties, which are therefore treated as assets held under finance leases.
+Bovine biological assets include £6.9m (2021: £7.4m) representing the fair value of bulls owned by third parties but managed by the Group, net of expected future payments to such third parties, which are therefore treated as assets held under leases.

 There were no movements in the carrying value of the bovine biological assets in respect of sales or other changes during the year.

-For pure line porcine herds, the net cash flows from the expected output of the herds are discounted at the Group’s required rate of return, adjusted for the greater risk implicit in including output from future generations.
-This adjusted rate has been assessed as 11.0% (2017: 11.0%).
-The number of future generations which have been taken into account is seven (2017: seven) and their estimated useful lifespan is 1.4 years (2017: 1.4 years).
+A risk-adjusted rate of 10.3% (2021: 9.3%) has been used to discount future net cash flows from the expected output of the pure line porcine herds.
+The number of future generations which have been taken into account is seven (2021: seven) and their estimated useful lifespan is 1.4 years (2021: 1.4 years).

-1 This represents the difference between operating profit prepared under IAS 41 and operating profit prepared under historical cost accounting, which forms part of the reconciliation to adjusted operating profit.
+1 This represents the difference between operating profit prepared under IAS 41 and operating profit prepared under historical cost accounting, which forms part of the reconciliation to adjusted operating profit (see APMs)

 Fair value measurement

-Determining the fair values of our bovine and porcine biological assets requires significant estimates and assumptions.
+Determining the fair values of our bovine and porcine biological assets requires the application of a number of estimates and assumptions.

-Below is a list of these significant estimates and assumptions, showing whether we consider them to be observable or unobservable inputs to the fair value determination.
-In addition, we identify those inputs that are ‘readily obtainable transactional data’ or ‘open market prices’.
+Below is a list of these estimates and assumptions, showing whether we consider them to be observable or unobservable inputs to the fair value determination.
+In addition, we identify those inputs that are ‘readily obtainable’ transactional data or ‘open market prices’.
+Sensitivities of the estimates and assumptions given below are disclosed in note 16.

 PRINCIPAL RISKS AND UNCERTAINTIES (extract)

-The Group hedges both feed and slaughter exposures by using the Chicago Mercantile Exchange lean hog, corn and soybean meal commodity futures.
+The Group hedges both feed and slaughter exposures using Chicago Mercantile Exchange lean hog, corn and soybean meal commodity futures contracts.